 Posted by prnewswire.com on 1/10/17: "Nolah Sleep is giving consumers across the country an easier, better way to shop for mattresses.
 The company's top-of-the-line foam mattresses are sold exclusively online, and all sizes are less than $1,000 — about one third the price of a similar mattress from a retail showroom.
 Plus, Nolah offers a 120-night trial period on every purchase; that's four months to see if the mattress is the right fit".
 More on Nolah Mattress

 Posted by Forbes.com on 12/19/15: " The Luxi mattresses are designed using "Support Balancing Technology," which is a pattern of T-shaped columns on one of the three internal layers.
 The SBT design causes the layer to buckle immediately when weight is applied.
 This gives an initial softness like memory foam (one of the most touted mattress technologies today), but once SBT buckling has quickly completed, support returns to the mattress surface."
 More about Luxi Mattress

-DISCLAIMER: We do not recommend any brand over another.
+*DISCLAIMER: We do not recommend any brand over another.
 We do not rate or review any brands.
 Brands are listed by alphabetical order.
-All of the brands on this website has approved MattressInBoxes.com as a PAID affiliate partner which means we get paid commission if you make a purchase after clicking on any of our website links.
+All brands are approved PAID affiliate partners which means we get a commission if you make a purchase after clicking on any of our website links.
 It is your responsibility as a consumer to choose what you feel is the best option based on your needs and likes.